Dartanlla/OWS/docs/faq.md

     How many players can OWS support?
   </summary>

-With OWS 2.0 we try to  reach about 100.000 concurrent players.
-The exact possible player count is dependant on your game setup and features.
+With OWS 2 our goal is to support 100,000 concurrent players or more.
+This will be heavily dependent on your game and server hardware.
 </details>

 <details markdown="block">